dsa-ou/allowed/README.md

 in that folder and its subfolders.

-Using `nbqa` overcomes the limitation mentioned: any cells with magics will still be checked for dissallowed constructs.
+Using `nbqa` overcomes the limitation mentioned: any cells with magics will still be checked for disallowed constructs.

 You can use options with `nbqa`, but they must be given at the end.
 For example, if you're an M269 student or tutor, you can check the